 The IHSS program has experienced a series of budget cuts that impact both clients and providers.
-The FY 2013-14 State budget included an 8% reduction across the board to IHSS hours effective July 1, 2013 and a 7% cut in 2014-15.
-The 2015-16 state budget restored the 7% IHSS hours cut; however, continuing the restoration is tied to identifying ongoing funding as part of a special session on health care financing.
-Additional hours help recipients access care that meets their needs.
+The 2013-14 state budget included an 8% reduction across the board to IHSS hours effective July 1, 2013 and a 7% cut in 2014-15.
+The Governor proposes restoring that 7% cut as part of the 2015-16 budget.
+Additional hours will help recipients access care that meets their needs.

 In addition to keeping elders and persons with disabilities in their homes, IHSS also provides jobs in local communities.
-Over the 2014-15 fiscal year, Alameda County's IHSS program is expected to provide \$299 million in wages to approximately 18,000 providers in the County.
-In Alameda County, IHSS workers received a dollar raise to \$12.50/hour, beginning November 2014.
+Over the 2014-15 fiscal year,

+Alameda County's IHSS program is expected to provide \$299 million in wages to approximately 18,000 providers in the County.
+In Alameda County, IHSS workers just received a dollar raise beginning November 2014 to \$12.50/hour.
 In addition, approximately 5,300 IHSS providers also receive health coverage through the program.